neonrust/webpipe-client/README.md

 Above sizes are minified.

-Also, WebPipe has NO legacy support, or burden depending on how you wish to look at it.
+Also, WebPipe has NO support for other transports, long-polling etc.

 ### Dependencies ###